Richard Ganthony: Playwrighting

 As a dramatist, Ganthony's first two plays were The Cat and the Cherub (1897) and A Brace of Partridges (1898).
 Ganthony's brother Robert worked with him in A Brace of Partridges.
 Ganthony also was the author of The Prophecy.
 The eye catching elements in some of Ganthony's plays like Message from Mars came from the experiences he had as an actor which showed him the importance on play building.
-Ganthony convinced Henry Miller to get Message to Mars out of storage which lead to Ganthony convincing Charles Hawtrey to produce the play in England.
+Ganthony convinced Henry Miller to get Message to Mars out of storage which led to Ganthony convincing Charles Hawtrey to produce the play in England.
 While writing Message from Mars, Ganthony decided to exploit the most selfish man alive while also using astronomy to teach the viewer about the ills of selfishness.

 In 1903, Ganthony was awarded £200 in libel damages from a court due to a false claim by the Daily Express stating that George Hawtrey had rewritten A Message from Mars before it became successful.

 In 1912 "A Message from Mars" was published as a book creditted to Lester Lurgan and Ganthony.